List of awards and nominations received by Mayday

 This is an incomplete list of awards and nominations received by Taiwanese Mandopop alternative rock band Mayday.

+Berlin Music Video Awards

 Golden Melody Awards

 The Golden Melody Awards (金曲獎 (Jīn Qǔ Jiǎng)) are presented annually by the Government Information Office of the Republic of China (Taiwan) and is Taiwan's equivalent to the Grammy Awards.

 HITO Radio Music Awards

 The HITO Radio Music Awards (HITO流行音樂獎) are given annually by HITO Radio, the parent company of Taiwanese radio station Hit FM.
 The order is not specified for the Top 10 Songs of the Year.

 Metro Radio Hit Awards

 The Metro Radio Hit Awards (新城勁爆頒獎禮), like the Metro Radio Mandarin Music Awards, are given annually (usually in December) by Hong Kong radio station Metro Info.
 In contrast to the Mandarin Music Awards, the Hit Awards focuses on Cantopop music, and provide a few honours for Mandarin-language music.